The Voice of the Anti-Imperialist Movement from

 As we grapple with an expanding and increasingly repressive prison system here in North Carolina, any hope for change lays in perfecting ourselves – our physical care, intellectual acumen, and cultural proficiency – while simultaneously confronting our overseers.
 And as i aforesaid, “There is no silver bullet or magic wand that can be used to expedite the transformation that must be made.”
 We have a personal responsibility to contribute to the confronting that must be done.

 Some of us don’t seem to know what side we’re on.
 We’re obsessed with near-sighted disputes based on race, gang affiliation and so on.
 We expend our energies despising and distrusting each other.
 All of this is helping the NCDAC.
 We permit them to keep us at each others throats. i am calling for unity.
-We out number them.
+We outnumber them.
 Wake up!!!
 Put your prejudices, biases, and gang affiliation aside for the purpose of OUR fight with the NCDAC. i’m asking we start by submitting a grievance concerning NCDAC’s SRG policies and procedures (an example has been provided below).

-Of course i’m not expecting and redress from submitting grievances.
+Of course i’m not expecting any redress from submitting grievances.
 NCDAC’s Administrative Remedy Procedure process is ineffective and honestly a waste of time if you are seeking redress.
 However, i’ve not asked you to submit said grievance with hopes that NCDAC officials will correct their wrongs.

 North Carolina validation remedy example